YubicoLabs/fido-openssh-workshop/exercises/keys/README.md

   - Verify that your security key supports user presence (`options: up`)

+  - Verify that your security key supports the credProtect extension (`extension strings: credProtect`)

+The `credProtect` extension is required by OpenSSH if you want to enforce user verification for your SSH keys, or when you want to create resident keys.

 # Key generation

 - Use `ssh-keygen` to generate a hardware-backed SSH key pair.